-Friedrich-Alexander-University Erlangen-Nürnberg embodies and delivers world class education and research in the broad disciplines in Social and Natural Sciences, Economics, Engineering and Medicine, taking a leading position among German universities in the German Research Foundation (DFG) rankings and attracting a large number of Humboldt scholars.
+Friedrich-Alexander-University Erlangen-Nürnberg embodies and delivers world class education and research in the broad disciplines in Social and Natural Sciences, Economics, Engineering and Medicine, establishing a leading place among German universities in the German Research Foundation (DFG) rankings and attracting a large number of Humboldt scholars.
 The University of Erlangen-Nuremberg is part of a large international network and maintains close ties with 500 partner universities in 62 countries.
-Researchers from the University work closely with leading research institutions around the world in more than 130 research collaborations.
+Researchers from the University work closely with leading universities around the world in more than 130 research collaborations.
 The University of Erlangen- Nuremberg has a long history of hosting visiting academics, and in particular visiting research fellows from around the world.
 Every year more and more Humboldt scholars and prize-winning researchers choose this Northern Bavarian University as their research base.
-The reputation of the University prompt extensive international collaborations and the Department of Materials holds currently collaborative projects with several prestigious institutions in USA, Canada, Europe, as well as several links to Asia, notably India, China, Singapore, Malaysia and Japan and Latin America, e.g. Argentina, Brazil, Mexico and Peru.
+The reputation of the University prompt extensive international collaborations and the Department holds currently collaborative projects with several prestigious institutions in USA, Canada, Europe, as well as several links to Asia, notably India, China, Singapore, Malaysia and Japan and Latin America, e.g. Argentina, Brazil, Mexico and Peru.
 The University, acknowledging the importance of biomedical materials research, made a significant investment by establishing the Institute of Biomaterials, which started teaching and research activities on 1st October 2009 with the appointment of Prof. AR Boccaccini as Chair of Biomaterials.
 The Institute of Biomaterials is one of the seven Institutes forming the Department of Materials Science and Engineering of the University and works in a highly interdisciplinary environment, collaborating with researchers in the Faculties of Natural Sciences, Medicine and Dentistry.
 Research and teaching in materials science and engineering in the Department are exceptionally broad; both in terms of the materials studied - metals, ceramics, polymers, glasses, composites, semiconductors, nanomaterials and biomaterials, and in terms of the disciplines embraced - including physics, chemistry, medicine and engineering.

 The research activities of the Institute of Biomaterials :

 The Institute of Biomaterials has major research activity in the broad area of glasses, ceramics, polymer/glass composites and nanomaterials for biomedical and functional applications.
-In 2016 the Institute of Biomaterials will add to its existing infrastructure a new state-of-the-art building in Erlangen, where a fully equipped in-vitro (acellular and cellular) cell biology laboratory was housed.
-The Institute of Biomaterials, in addition to the department’s infrastructure, is equipped with modern facilities and infrastructure for cutting edge biomedical research focusing on biomaterials processing.
+In March 2016 the Institute of Biomaterials added to its existing infrastructure a new state-of-the-art building in Erlangen, where a fully equipped in-vitro (acellular and cellular) cell biology laboratory is housed.
+The Institute of Biomaterials, in addition to the Department’s infrastructure, is equipped with modern facilities and infrastructure for cutting edge biomedical research focusing on biomaterials processing.
 The international projects and collaborations worldwide including among others: Imperial College London (UK), Politecnico di Torino, University of Padova and University of Modena and Reggio-Associated with document Ref.
 Ares(2017)278766 - 18/01/2017739566 FunGlass –Part B - 56Emilia (Italy), INSA Lyon (France), Nagoya Institute of Technology (Japan), ETH (Zurich,Switzerland), Josef Stefan Institute (Slovenia), Czech Academy of Sciences (Czech Republic), Warsaw Univ. of Technology (Poland), West Pomeranian University of Technology, Szczecin (Poland), ITC Castellon (Spain), Instituto de Ceramica y Vidrio (Madrid, Spain), Univ.
-Complutense of Madrid and Univ. of Seville (Spain), Technical University of Vienna (Austria), McGill University (Canada), CNEA, Univ.
-Tecnologica San Nicolas and Univ.
-Nacional Cuyo (Argentina), Federal University of San Carlos (Brazil), University of California San Diego (USA), University of Newcastle, Australia, East China University of Science and Technology, China, University of Belgrade (Serbia).
-Further collaborative arrangements are being implemented with University of Minho (Portugal), University of Oslo (Norway).
+Complutense of Madrid and Univ. of Seville (Spain), Technical University of Vienna (Austria), McGill University (Canada), Univ.
+Nacional Cuyo and University of Buenos Aires (Argentina), Federal University of San Carlos (Brazil), University of California San Diego (USA), University of Newcastle, Australia, East China University of Science and Technology, China, University of Belgrade (Serbia).
+Further collaborative arrangements are implemented with University of Minho (Portugal), University of Oslo (Norway).
 ARB was also